 Darlington Borough Council have identified in their draft Local Plan the strategic opportunity for a new residential and business community at Greater Faverdale.

-Homes England working in partnership with Hellens Group and also the Council - the latter as landowner of part of the proposed site - are proposing the development of a garden village as promoted by the MHCLG.
+Homes England working in partnership with Hellens Group and the local planning authority are proposing the development of a garden village as promoted by the MHCLG.

-Greater Faverdale - the proposed Burtree Garden Village, as it is also being called - will be a distinctive new community providing a minimum of 2000 new homes and approx. 200,000 m2 of modern business and industrial space, together with related local facilities including a primary school all set within a landscape setting retaining and enhancing much of the existing greenspace.
+Greater Faverdale - the proposed Burtree Garden Village, as it is also being called - will be a distinctive new community providing a minimum of 2000 new homes and approx. 200,000 m2 of modern business and industrial space, together with related local facilities including a primary school all set within a landscape setting retaining and enhancing much of the existing greenspace within the 178 ha site.